Canop/miaou/installing-pg.md

 but it might be a little harder...

-# Creating the database and user
+# Creating the Miaou database and user

 First create the DB and user, and grant the rights.